-This is the Exercises page of the
+This is the Exercises page of the Click below to go to:

-This page helps you get a better understanding of the legal concepts in the chart and case-summaries sections.
+case-summaries sections.
 The works selected for this page have copyright status that is determined by a variety of intertwined, overlapping, overriding, and even conflicting aspects.
 This makes them poor choices for discussion on the chart pages but ideal subjects for long-form dissection as given here.
 (The subjects being works of movie comedians is mere coincidence.)
 The confluence of diverse legal rules described in the inquiries opens a greater possibility than on other works of error creeping into the probe.
 In any event, definite conclusions are not offered, although the reader should come away with a greater understanding of how the diverse legal principles fit together.
 As with elsewhere on this site, no legal liability is undertaken by the website proprietor, and any user of this web site who takes actions based on the information herein must accept any risk for consequences.

 Before reading these probes, you should be familiar with the main ideas on the main chart page as well as the illustrations pages and the citations and case-summaries pages.
 For the convenience of the reader, links to these other pages are included as appropriate.
 The main chart page remains the key page of this web site, and is accessed here.